TChatzigiannakis/rusty_sms/CONTRIBUTING.md

 * We do not use a comma separator for the arguments.
 For example, `add a, b` becomes `AddAB` in our identifiers.
 * We use V (for "value") as a dereference indicator.
 For example, `(HL)` in the manual becomes `VHL` in our identifiers.
 * We use X for memory reads at the location pointed by the PC.
 For example, `ld bc, **` becomes `LdBCXX` in our identifiers.
-* The instruction implementations should be found in groups that match those in the official Zilog Z80 User Manual.
+* The instruction implementations should be found in individual files that map to the instruction groups as described in the official Zilog Z80 User Manual.

 ## Contributors